pingidentity/terraform-provider-davinci/.github/ISSUE_TEMPLATE/feature_request.md

 # security, you can also encrypt the files using our GPG public key.

 # Remember to replace any account/customer sensitive information in the configuration before submitting the issue

+# NOTE: PLEASE DO NOT share DaVinci JSON exports publicly without encrypting files first.
+DaVinci JSON exports can contain environment/tenant specific information, and may also include secrets.
 ```

 ### References